-He contacted me and had the first project, or the second because I think he had a project with Glenn [Hughes] on it [Brazen Abbot’s ‘Live and Learn’ in 1995] and then he decided that he might be able to do this with other [singers].
-So because Glenn was on it, I took a closer look and I thought Nikolo was brilliant, you known I wouldn’t do it if he wasn’t really brialliant.
+He contacted me and had the first project, or the second because I think he had a project with Glenn [Hughes] on it [Brazen Abbot’s ‘Live and Learn’ in 1995], and then he decided that he might be able to do this with other [singers].
+So because Glenn was on it, I took a closer look, and I thought Nikolo was brilliant.
+You knew I wouldn’t do it if he wasn’t really brilliant.
 It has been a great friendship and partnership association through the years.
-I think he makes great albums, but my opinion doesn’t really matter to Nikolo because he’s very singleminded like Malmsteen and I just do and write what he wants.
+I think he makes great albums, but my opinion doesn’t really matter to Nikolo because he’s very single-minded like Malmsteen, and I just do and write what he wants.

 Have you any current recording plans going on with Nikolo?

-They’re not so much conspiracies, believe me, but that’s another story.
-The reptilian agenda, I discussed it with him and I told him about.
-You know, Mars and actually nordics, you guys, are very much part of this whole thing because the legend… the facts are that they were ten foot light haired blue eyed people and they came to this blue planet and went to the north to get away from the reptilians who were starting this whole war.
-It’s a very ‘Star Wars’ thing, so when I told him he was very interested and I told him about the dragon and the Draconian.
-Dragons are a very powerful symbol, the thirteenth constellation is actually a dragon, but they only gave us twelve which fucks up the calendar, but I’m digressing.
-He got very interested in it, so I’m sure I’ll be part of the ‘Draconia’ because I have the knowledge "laughs"
+They’re not so many conspiracies, believe me, but that’s another story.
+Regarding the reptilian agenda, I discussed it with him, and I told him about it.
+You know, Mars and actually Nordics, you guys, are very much part of this whole thing because the legend… the facts are that they were ten-foot light-haired blue-eyed people and they came to this blue planet and went to the north to get away from the reptilians who were starting this whole war.
+It’s a very ‘Star Wars’ thing, so I told him he was very interested, and I told him about the dragon and the Draconian.
+Dragons are a powerful symbol; the thirteenth constellation is actually a dragon, but they only gave us twelve, which fucks up the calendar, but I’m digressing.
+He got very interested in it, so I’m sure I’ll be part of the ‘Draconia’ because I have the knowledge “laughs.”

 You actually travel to Nikolo’s studio whenever you work with him?

 Mother’s Army just had no luck.
-It was a great band, Bob Daisley, Carmine Appice and Jeff Watson called me and they had a singer, but they wanted more sort of marquee value and just gave me a call because I had known Jeff and Carmine for years.
+It was a great band, Bob Daisley, Carmine Appice, and Jeff Watson called me, and they had a singer, but they wanted more sort of marquee value and just gave me a call because I had known Jeff and Carmine for years.
 And Bob too because he was supposed to be in Malmsteen’s band, you know, the original ‘Odyssey’ record.
-To make a long story short, I flew out to San Francisco and they had great songs and everything, so [on] the first album I just sang.
-The second album ‘Planet Earth’ was a concept album, you know, they had written the songs already, but they had tonality, sound and a style and a very environmetal social consciousness.
-This band was a hard rock band, it wasn’t just some "Hey baby, come and get me." band.
+To make a long story short, I flew out to San Francisco, and they had great songs and everything, so [on] the first album I just sang.
+The second album, ‘Planet Earth,’ was a concept album, you know, they had written the songs already, but they had tonality, sound, and style, and environmental, social consciousness.
+This band was a hard rock band, and it wasn’t just some “Hey baby, come and get me.” band.
 This band was a thinking band, very artistic in its content and very mindful lyrically.
-Then by the third album ‘Fire on the Moon’, that’s when I started writing.
+Then by the third album, ‘Fire on the Moon,’ that’s when I started writing.
 I think we got a little bit more gritty and earthier, but I think the songs excelled.
 I think it was our best album because it’s more accessible to people.

 The times were also kind of hard for that kind of music, in the aftermath of grunge, weren’t they?

-Yeah, you know, Mother’s Army was really just ahead of its time, it would probably be better off now.
-We were a little edgy, we didn’t use big productions, just four guys in the studio, that’s it.
+Yeah, you know, Mother’s Army was really just ahead of its time.
+It would probably be better off now.
+We were a little edgy, and we didn’t use big productions, just four guys in the studio, that’s it.

 You never toured with that band, did you?

 We never played one live gig.
-We were dying to play together, it was a great band.
-You know, this business just prevents so much because the business side of things, not the artistic, it’s like a wall sometimes.
+We were dying to play together, and it was a great band.
+You know, this business just prevents so much because the business side of things, not the art, it’s like a wall sometimes.